barakb/sfguide-build-a-native-app-with-spcs/falkordb/README.md

 1. Get the FalkorDB HTTP URL for web access
 2. Get the Redis endpoint for programmatic access
 3. Use the HTTP interface for graph visualization and querying
-4. Connect from your backend services using the Redis protocol
+4. Connect from your services using the Redis protocol